Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/testing/testing.md

 - Footer code is identical on all html pages.
 Testing already completed.

 3. Profiles
-- Go to "Experts" from a desktop
+- Go to "Community" from a desktop
-- Check if the title  and the image of the report article (main article) appears
+- Check if the images appears
-- Check if the smal articles appears well with the description
+- Check if the member profiles are responsibve
 - Check the quality of the content/image displayed for each article